 An edge artifact is clearly visible with the standard error diffusion screen, but not present with Global Graphics Software's unstructured screen.

 Screening controls the distribution of ink tone amongst nearby droplets.
-Most current screening was not specifically developed for modern digital inkjet printers and typically such screens are 'dumb', simply placing ink in the manner proscribed by the screen without any understanding of the nature of the output device.
+Most current screening was not specifically developed for modern digital inkjet printers and typically such basic screens simply place ink in the manner prescribed by the screen, without any understanding of the nature of the output device.
 Advanced Inkjet Screens (AIS) and PrintFlat technology instead apply 'intelligent' screening, where the distribution of the ink by the screen is directly influenced by the design and performance of the specific printer in use, providing exceptionally high quality, optimized output.
 Read more about AIS screens below.